 Grants are only offered in USD at this time.
 For grants with a timeline of 1 or more years, payments will be made quarterly.
 For grants with a timeline of less than 1 year, payments will be made monthly.
 Grant payments are made the 15th of every month.
 Please note that it may take a few days for payments to be received.

 Monthly reports are due the 2nd of every month after your grant has been approved.
+Please refer to your agreement for a full schedule of progress reports.

 Please use the following template for your monthly report submission: